MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Authentication

-Most commands within the App Center CLI require authentication, and therefore, before you can begin managing your account, you must sign in using the GitHub or Microsoft account you used when registering.
+Most commands within the App Center CLI require authentication, and therefore, before you can begin managing your account, sign in using the GitHub or Microsoft account you used when registering.
 You can do this by executing the following command:

 ```shell
 appcenter login
 ```

 This command will launch a browser window asking you to authenticate with either your GitHub or Microsoft account.
-It will generate an access key that you must copy/paste into the CLI (it will prompt you for it).
+It will generate an access key to copy-paste into the CLI (it will prompt you for it).
 You're now successfully authenticated and can safely close your browser window.

 If at any time you want to determine if you're already logged in, you can run the following command to display the e-mail address associated with your current authentication session, your username, and your display name: